-(2) The Subject Country in this review is China.
+(2) The Subject Country in this review

+is China.

 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Like Product as all domestically produced paint brushes (including natural bristle and synthetic filament paint brushes).
-In its expedited second five-year review determination, the Commission found that no additional information warranted a departure from the original definition and defined the Domestic Like Product as all paint brushes, whether composed of natural bristles, synthetic filaments, or a blend of the two.
+In its original determination, the Commission found one Domestic Like Product consisting of floor-standing, metal-top ironing tables, coexistent with the scope.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Like Product as all domestic producers of paint brushes.
-In its expedited second five-year review determination, the Commission defined the Domestic Like Product as all domestic producers of natural and synthetic bristle paint brushes.
+In its original determination, the Commission defined the Domestic Industry as U.S. producers of the

+Domestic Like Product.